JetBrains/kotlin/MULTIPLATFORM.md

 4. Add one more build setting for the framework to manage optimizations performed by the Kotlin/Native compiler.
 Name it `KONAN_ENABLE_OPTIMIZATIONS ` and set its value to `YES` for the `Release` mode and to `NO` for the `Debug` mode.
 5. Ensure that the framework is still selected in the `Project Navigator` and open the `Build phases` tab.
-Remove all default phases except `Target Dependencies`.
+Remove all the default phases except `Target Dependencies`.
 6. Add a new `Run Script` build phase and put the following code into the script field:

     ```